Why Is My AC Not Blowing Cold Air?

 Don’t be hasty about scheduling a new air conditioner installation.
 The issue with your AC could be as simple as a tripped circuit breaker, which is easy to fix.

 Typically, air conditioners use an inside and outside breaker.
-If the outside breaker gets tripped, the vents will still work but will blow warm air.
+If the outside breaker trips, the vents will still work but will blow warm air.
 In many cases, fixing a tripped circuit breaker is as easy as flipping a switch.

 However, it’s important to pay attention to how often your AC trips the breaker.
 If this is a frequent problem, there may be an underlying cause.
 Faulty compressors, dirty air filters, broken coil fans, and refrigerant leaks can all trip the breaker.
 In some cases, you may even need to get an air conditioner replacement.